 Col du Galibier is a high mountain pass at an elevation of 2.645m (8,678 ft) above the sea level, located in the southern region of the French Dauphiné Alps, on the border of Savoie/Hautes-Alpes departments.
 It’s one of the most impressive climbs in all of the French Alps.
 High peaks, glaciers and over two kilometres of vertical climbing from the northern side.
 It's one of the highest mountain roads of the Alps.

-The road over the pass is asphalted.
+The road to the summit is paved.
 It’s called D902 road.
-The Col du Galibier, in the northern Dauphiné, reaches a height (in the tunnel) of 2,645 m/8,386ft above the sea level, and ranks with the Col de l'Iseran, 200 m/650ft higher, as one of the highest passes in France, offering magnificent views on both the ascent and the descent.
+The Col du Galibier, in the northern Dauphiné, reaches a height (in the tunnel) of 2.645m (8,386ft) above the sea level, and ranks with the Col de l'Iseran, 200m (650ft) higher, as one of the highest passes in France, offering magnificent views on both the ascent and the descent.
 It is often the highest point of the Tour de France.
 The pass is traversed by the scenic Route des Grandes Alpes.

 Avoid driving in this area if mountain roads aren't your strong point.
 Stay away if you're scared of heights.
 In 1935, while descending the lower slopes of Galibier below Lautaret, Francesco Cepeda became the first cyclist killed in the Tour de France.
 At the south entrance to the tunnel there is a monument to Henri Desgranges, who initiated the Tour de France in 1903.
 This col is a part of La Marmotte, one-day cyclosportive event in France which climbs Col du Glandon, Col du Telegraphe, Col du Galibier and Alpe d'Huez.